Albert G. Riddle: Congress

+Later career

 After his term in Congress, Riddle served as consul at Matanzas, Cuba, in 1863 and 1864.
 He then returned to Washington, D.C., and again engaged in the practice of law.
 He was retained by the State Department to aid in the prosecution of John H. Surratt as one of the accomplices in the murder of President Abraham Lincoln.

 He also served as law officer of the District of Columbia 1877-1889.
 He was in charge of the law department at Howard University for several years after its establishment.

 Death and legacy

-Riddle died at his home in Washington, D.C. on May 15, 1902.
+Riddle died at his home in Washington, D.C., on May 15, 1902.
 He was interred in Rock Creek Cemetery.

 His papers are at the Western Reserve Historical Society, Cleveland, Ohio.
-They include the unpublished manuscript Accounts of experiences in Cuba (1862-1864).
+They include the unpublished manuscript Accounts of experiences in Cuba (1862–1864).